-This is an online copy of the unedited manuscript version of a chapter that is published in The Handbook of Deviance, edited by Erich Goode.
-Wiley-Blackwell, 2015.
+This is the manuscript version of a chapter published in The Handbook of Deviance, edited by Erich Goode (pp. 30-44).
+Malden, MA: Wiley Blackwell, 2015.

 Throughout the history of sociology, the concept of social control has undergone various conceptual transformations with multiple implications for sociological theory and research.
 In contemporary sociology and in related areas of criminology and criminal justice, social control is primarily conceived in the context of the control of deviance and/or crime or the enforcement of law and other normative frameworks (ranging from the more formal to the most informal).
 Taking into account the theoretical diversity that exists in this field of inquiry, social control can presently be defined most adequately and inclusively as the definition of and response to deviance and/or crime.
 Historically, however, the concept of social control was originally used in a different and much more expanded meaning to refer to the foundation of social order.
 In this chapter, I will review the most important moments and movements in the conceptual transformations of social control in sociology and indicate some of its potential and implications for theory and research.
 The main emphasis will be on the conceptual aspects of various sociological notions of social control and their respective theoretical frameworks, additionally indicating the relevance thereof for social research.